jeffrummel/mbeu/src/site/index.md

 </ul>
 ```

-This content agnostic name can hold products, news posts, authors, product features or any number of collections and the name, "cards" describes each `coll__card` as a self-contained content block that can be displayed in a grid, carousel, stack or randomly across the module.
+This content-agnostic name can hold products, news posts, authors, product features, or collections.
+The name "cards" describes each `coll__card` as a self-contained content block that can be displayed in a grid, carousel, stack, or randomly across the module.

 ##### Collection Module and Card Block - Example

-When we go into styling the collection and card we can give the collection just enough markup to be reusable with different types of collections.
+When we go into styling the collection and card, we can give the collection just enough markup to be reusable with different types of collections.

 ```
 .coll {